terrimporter/CO1Classifier/README.md

 ### v4

 This version was updated to include COI sequences mined from GenBank [April 2019] and the BOLD data releases [iBOL_phase2.0_COI.tsv to iBOL_phase_6.50_COI.tsv].
+This page will be updated with updated cutoffs when available.
+For now use the recommended cutoffs for v3 (below).

 ### v3.2